neaxi/voltage_logger/docs/README.md

   - 16 bit, 4 channel, channel V<sub>max</sub> = V<sub>dd</sub>, I2C (72 = 0x48)
   - has to be powered by 5V in our case (or voltage divider has to be adjusted)
   - we're measuring all cells against common ground and getting individual cell voltages via substraction
+  - by default the measured voltage is obtained by `RAW * 6.144 / 32768` (`6.144` is the gain; `32768` is the 2^16 range).
+The transformation is included into polynomial correction formulas in our case.
+Calibration measurements are available in the documentation.

 - SD card reader
   - SPI, picky on what SD card it accepts